mrempher/time-tracking/README.md

 This is an example app for Time Tracking, using Kotlin, Room, Hilt, Coroutines, LiveData, Material3

+Please use the following Users to Login:
+(currently using pre-populated data for users)
+[user]        [password]
+admin       :  password
+testUserOne :  password
+testUserTwo :  password

 ## Installation
 Clone this repository and import into **Android Studio**
 ```bash